swiftlang/swift/docs/Windows.md

 ## Clang-cl

-Follow the instructions for MSVC, but add the following lines to each CMake configuration command.
-We need to use LLVM's `lld-link.exe` linker, as MSVC's `link.exe` crashes due to corrupt PDB files using `clang-cl`. `Clang-cl` 3.9.0 has been tested.
+Follow the instructions for MSVC, but add the following lines to each CMake configuration command. `Clang-cl` 4.0.1 has been tested.
 You can remove the `SWIFT_BUILD_DYNAMIC_SDK_OVERLAY=FALSE` definition, as overlays are supported with `clang-cl`, as it supports modules.
+The `Z7` flag is required to produce PDB files that MSVC's `link.exe` can read, and also enables proper stack traces.

 ```
  -DCMAKE_C_COMPILER="<path-to-llvm-bin>/clang-cl.exe"^
  -DCMAKE_CXX_COMPILER="<path-to-llvm-bin>/bin/clang-cl.exe"^
- -DCMAKE_LINKER="<path-to-llvm-bin>/lld-link.exe"^
+ -DCMAKE_C_FLAGS="-fms-compatibility-version=19.00 /Z7"^
+ -DCMAKE_CXX_FLAGS="-fms-compatibility-version=19.00 -Z7" ^
 ```

 ## Windows Subsystem for Linux (WSL)